ApopheniaPays/dextassistant/README.md

 # INSTRUCTIONS

-(If you're unfamiliar with userscripts or Tampermonkey, Greasemonkey, Violentmonkey, etc, you should educate yourself from a page like https://simply-how.com/enhance-and-fine-tune-any-web-page-the-complete-user-scripts-guide before you try to use this.)
+## Installation

-This script is for use in a browser plugin that allows you to install and manage user scripts, such as Greasemonkey, Tampermonkey, or Violentmonkey.
+This script is for use with a browser plugin that allows you to install and manage user scripts, such as Greasemonkey, Tampermonkey, or Violentmonkey.
 I chose to go with a userscript instead of a browser plugin because it would allow the code to remain 100% open source and cross-platform.

+(Here's where you need to bring a little knowledge to the table.
+If you're unfamiliar with userscripts or Tampermonkey, Greasemonkey, Violentmonkey, etc, you should educate yourself from a page like [https://simply-how.com/enhance-and-fine-tune-any-web-page-the-complete-user-scripts-guide](https://simply-how.com/enhance-and-fine-tune-any-web-page-the-complete-user-scripts-guide) before you try to use this.)

+*BONUS!* For users that already have a userscript manager extension installed in their browser, this script is now also hosted at [https://openuserjs.org/scripts/ApopheniaPays/DextAssistant](https://openuserjs.org/scripts/ApopheniaPays/DextAssistant) for one-click install.
+Maybe you'll even get automatic version updates if your browser plugin is configured that way.

+## Usage

 This adds a few cosmetic changes to the DEXTools.io Pool Explorer, and soon will also add features to their Pair Explorer page.
 You will notice them right away: